-The Ruamāhanga Whaitua Committee has spent the last four years studying the whaitua - understanding the characteristics, its pressures, the cultural, economic, and environmental values residents associate with its waterbodies, and management options appropriate to its unique waterways and communities.
+The Ruamāhanga Whaitua Committee spent four years studying the whaitua - understanding the characteristics, its pressures, the cultural, economic, and environmental values residents associate with its waterbodies, and options to support freshwater health that are appropriate to its unique waterways and communities.

-The Committee has now finalised the recommendations that form their Whaitua Implementation Programme (WIP).
+The Committee finalised the recommendations that form their Whaitua Implementation Programme (WIP) in July 2018.
 The WIP describes the ways people from the catchment want to manage their water now and for future generations through a range of integrated tools, policies and strategies.
 The WIP includes recommendations on managing contaminants, water allocation and river management and sets freshwater objectives and limits for each freshwater management unit (FMU) - the many varied waterbodies that make up the catchment.

-The WIP was accepted by GWRC at a Council meeting on 16 August 2018.
-The regulatory recommendations in the WIP will be included in a plan change process and will become a chapter in the proposed Natural Resources Plan.
-Non-regulatory recommendations will be developed by GWRC with the community and relevant external organisations.
+The WIP was accepted at a Greater Wellington Council meeting on 16 August 2018.
+The regulatory recommendations in the WIP will be included in a plan change process and will become a chapter in the Natural Resources Plan.
+Non-regulatory recommendations will be developed by us alongside the community and relevant external organisations.

 Ruamāhanga Whaitua Committee

-The Ruamāhanga Whaitua Committee (RWC) is a group of local people tasked with recommending ways to maintain and improve the quality of our fresh water.
-The committee was established in December 2013, and is working to produce a Whaitua Implementation Programme (WIP).
-That programme will contain recommendations for the integrated management of land and water resources within the catchment and will be set out in GWRC’s Natural Resources Plan.
+The Ruamāhanga Whaitua Committee (RWC) was a group of local people tasked with recommending ways to maintain and improve the quality of our fresh water.
+The committee was established in December 2013 to produce the Whaitua Implementation Programme (WIP).
+That programme contains recommendations for the integrated management of land and water resources within the catchment, which will be set out in the region's Natural Resources Plan in the future.

-The committee is made up of local people who know, live and value the land and water of the Ruamāhanga Whaitua.
+The committee was made up of local people who know, live and value the land and water of the Ruamāhanga Whaitua.
 Download the bios of the Ruamāhanga Whaitua Committee members.
 (PDF 171 KB)

-Following extensive discussions across the community the Committee has developed:
+Following extensive discussions with the community the Committee developed:

 - A set of community values (PDF 48 KB)